 Crime and Punishment

 In Crime and Punishment we meet Raskolnikov, a young law student, who seems to share certain characteristics with the underground man.
 Similar to the underground man, Raskolnikov has “hardly any friends at the university.”
 In relation to others it is said that “no one liked him...he seemed to some of his comrades to look down upon them as though he were superior in development, knowledge and convictions…” (52).
 He lives in a room described by several characters as a coffin, not far off from living in the underground.
 Raskolnikov is also terribly conflicted in his thoughts and actions.
 At times Raskolnikov acts in a purely logical fashion reminiscent of the “man of action” in a deterministic society in Notes from the Underground.
 At other times he acts according to Christian self-sacrificial love, albeit he regrets it immediately.
 Take for example when Raskolnikov gives the last of his money to the Marmeladov’s only to turn around and think “What a stupid thing I’ve done…they have Sonia and I want it myself.”
 (28).
 His oscillation between acts of Christian self-sacrificial love and acts of his self-interest show that he is capable of “free will” but is leaning heavily towards acting logically, according to his best interests.
-In contrast to the underground man, Raskolnikov seems to be inclined towards “progressive” ideas toward which the underground man was in staunch opposition.
+In contrast to the underground man, Raskolnikov seems to be inclined towards ‘progressive’ ideas toward which the underground man was in staunch opposition.
 Dostoevsky crafts Crime and Punishment to develop, and take to the extreme, the progressive ideas surrounding determinism and free will established in Notes from the Underground.

 In part one of the novel, Dostoevsky unveils that Raskolnikov has been occupied with one such “progressive” idea: whether it is justified to murder one for the benefit of the many.
 Through inner dialogue Raskolnikov oscillates quite dramatically from being on the verge of committing to the act of murder to repulsion at the realization of the grotesque nature of such an act.
 “I want to attempt a think like that…” (1) is Raskolnikov’s first thought of the novel.
 But just a few pages in, “Oh, God, how loathsome it all is!
 And can I, can I possibly…No, it’s nonsense, it’s rubbish!”
 (8) he says resolutely.
 This kind of torment continues at every turn: “Anyway, I couldn’t bring myself to it!
 I couldn’t do it, I couldn’t do it!
 Why, why then am I still…?”
 (61).
-At the heart of Raskolnikov’s inner conflict seems to be conflicting ideas of social utilitarianism and morality.
-On one hand Raskolnikov seems to believe that the benefits that come from murdering the pawnbroker, namely using her money for the benefit of others in need, outweigh the crime of murder.
+At the heart of Raskolnikov’s inner conflict are conflicting ideas of social utilitarianism and morality.
+On one hand Raskolnikov believes that the benefits that come from murdering the pawnbroker, specifically using her money for the benefit of others in need, outweigh the crime of murder.
 On the other hand, taking another’s life is the most egregious act one could perform no matter how despicable that life may be.
 By the end of the first part of the novel, Raskolnikov goes through with the murders and leaves the reader with the impression that the murder was driven by a social-utilitarian cause.
-The descriptions of the pawnbroker as “a louse”, that she is “wearing out the lives of others”, and that “a hundred thousand good deeds could be done” with her money adds to Raskolnikov’s justification of the murder (67).
+The descriptions of the pawnbroker as “a louse”, that she is “wearing out the lives of others”, and that “a hundred thousand good deeds could be done” with her money adds to his justification of the murder (67).